Nomthandazoe/GIS-Web-Map/README.md

 How to use the application
 * To open the application, open the index.html file with chrome or firefox browser, in internet explorer some of the features are not supported.
+* The layers (Pretoria shapefiles and Geotiff images) are visible on the initial view of the map.
+* The layers can be switched off using the layers icon on the right.
+* The map has two basemaps Openstreet and ArcGIS Imagery and can be switched.
+* Map has a zoom function including the home zoom.
+* The scale which is at the bottom of the map changes as you zoom in or out
+* The geolocator tool on the left shows the location of the user when clicked on it.
+* The sidebar on the left has the functionality to upload shapefiles.
+The functinality uploads shapefiles that are zipped.

+Geoprocessing
+* The map has a measure tool on the top right corner which measures distances areas for polygons.
+The distance is measures in meters and also converted to kilometers, the area is measured in square kilometers and hectares.

 Libraries used
 * Turf.js